 - Cooking from scratch is key.
 Varied, healthy, seasonal food from scratch should be what's on your plate.

 - Avoid processed foods completely.
 Even those touted as 'healthy' are completely out.
 If the ingredients list is longer than your shopping list (or complete jargon), it should stay on the shelf.

 - Natural is best.
 DASHers believe that nature provides everything that humans need.
 American research backs up this claim.

 What can you eat on the DASH Diet?

 "The diet encourages the consumption of wholegrains, fruit and vegetables, low fat dairy products and moderate intakes of lean meat, fish, nuts and seeds," says Jenna.
 "The DASH Diet is low in refined sugars and is based around whole, high fibre foods."

-Followers also limit their intake of salt, sweets and foods high in saturated fats.
+It's also great if you want to know how to eat less salt, sweets and foods high in saturated fats.